DanielePassabi/Uni_AML2021_QueryImagesCompetition/README.md

 This solution is similar to the previous one,except for the ResNet model chosen: we decided to give a try to ResNet152, which has more layers, thinking it would have provided better results.
 Actually, they are quite resembling the antecedent model.

-#### Solution 5:
+#### Solution 5: ResNet + training

 The only missing tassel to the past two solutions is the training step.
 Since ResNets are pretrained models, we did not trained them on the training dataset of images.
 This solution tries to train the model for completeness, since results are reached till now are quite high, and to make our model more accurate on building recognition.

-Unfortunately, the model performs worst than the past two, both in terms of accuracy and computational time.
+Unfortunately, the model performs worse than the past two, both in terms of accuracy and computational time.

 ### Additional scripts